fontlabcom/getgo-fonts/docs/zotosans-meeteimayek.md

 ---

-## Coto Sans Meetei Mayek
+## Zoto Sans Meetei Mayek

-Coto Sans Meetei Mayek is a design for the Meetei Mayek (Meitei) script.
+Zoto Sans Meetei Mayek is a design for the Meetei Mayek (Meitei) script.

 It contains 91 glyphs and 3 OpenType features, and supports 84 characters from the Unicode blocks: Meetei Mayek, Meetei Mayek Extensions.